el-yawd/jam/docs/REFERENCE.md

 ## Variables & Constants {#variables}

 Jam has two binding forms inside functions: `var` for mutable storage and `const` for single-assignment values.
-Every binding must be initialized at its declaration — Jam has no `undefined` placeholder.
+Every binding must be initialized at its declaration, Jam has no `undefined` placeholder.

 ```jam